This post may contain affiliate links. Please read our disclosure policy.

 How to make this easy french toast casserole

-Start with some good bread for the french toast.
-I’m using a french brioche bread I found at Meijer.
-They’re shaped like baguette but it’s actually brioche…how cute?!
+Start with some good bread for the french toast or you can make your own challah bread.
+I’m using french brioche bread I found at Meijer.
+They’re shaped like baguettes but it’s actually brioche…how cute?!

-Whisk together the ingredients for the batter.
-It’s the usual suspects of eggs, milk, maple syrup, vanilla extract and cinnamon.
+- Add batter ingredients to a bowl.
+It’s the usual suspects of eggs, milk, maple syrup, vanilla extract, and cinnamon.
 But I’ve also added some greek yogurt to my batter/custard mixture.

 This 9 x 13 baking dish is so huge, it’s enough to feed a crowd.
 I like cutting it into 12 equal pieces, and that’s usually a great serving for someone, especially if they’re having other food alongside the french toast.